IBEKEVINN/Volleyball-Project/README.md

 Notes:
-The data is there to calculate the vertical jumps of each plyer.
+The data is also there to calculate the vertical jumps of each player.
 This could allow for a representation of skill vs genetic/physicality in Volleyball.
 However, other aspects come into play such as the biomechanics of the human body e.g. taller players will have a lower vertical jump than shorter players but will be faster in reaching their max point.